9 Types of Hawks in North Carolina

 8. Northern Goshawk

 The northern goshawk has slate-gray plumage, a white underside patterned with distinct bars, and a characteristic black crest on its head.
-Northern goshawks hunt as active predators while soaring in the sky or perching patiently in trees.
-They are expert fliers, capable of sudden swoops that take unsuspecting prey by surprise.
+It hunts as an active predator while soaring in the sky or perching patiently in trees.
+Northern goshawks are expert fliers, capable of sudden swoops that take unsuspecting prey by surprise.

-Their main diet consists of small mammals such as squirrels, rabbits, mice, and other rodents and nesting birds like grouse and ptarmigan.
+Their main diet consists of small mammals such as squirrels, rabbits, mice, and other rodents and nesting birds like grouses and ptarmigans.
 Northern goshawks, on this list of the types of hawks in North Carolina, may also supplement their diet by foraging for invertebrates in thicker vegetation when the opportunity presents itself.

 Northern Goshawks form pairs that bond for life and inhabits territories they fiercely defend from competitors within their species or other intruders such as owls or domesticated cats.
-The female builds a bulky nest high atop an evergreen tree lined with fresh green sprigs of foliage each breeding season to serve as her young’s getaway from danger until they learn to fly.
+Each breeding season, the female builds a bulky nest high atop an evergreen tree lined with fresh green sprigs of foliage to serve as her young’s getaway from danger until they learn to fly

 This strong sense of parental responsibility helps make sure the chicks survive long enough to contribute offspring to the next generation – Thus, enabling this magnificent bird of prey’s survival in our ever-changing world.